 Everywhere was deserted.
 Although I doubt Thursday mornings are ever busy it was a little weird how empty the site was.
 Apart from two guards at a gate later that day, and a a distant one riding a scooter, there was absolutely no-one.
 No tourists, no personnel, no locals.
 For a couple of hours it was birdsong, a gentle breeze and distant echoes from passing trains.

 I jumped though a squat warehouse and some smaller outbuildings.
 One was clearly used for presentations recently and before that it was used to make railway sleepers.
-As I headed south winding around various warehouses I passed through what must have been to gate between the restricted and open areas.
-There was no gate and no guard.
+As I headed south, winding around various warehouses, I passed through what must have been a gate between the restricted and open areas.
+There was no barrier and no guard.
 There were also tourist information placards around.
 I was completely relaxed and nonchalant, even sitting in the open eating lunch, but I was lucky I wasn't seen and escorted away before I saw everything.
-I later found this blog which has a map of restricted areas and information.
+I later found this blog which has a map of the restricted areas and more information.
 Apparently a large part of the site is only accessible via an organized tour.
-This explains why there were tourist boards around but also some slightly dangerous buildings open.
-Immediately on the right was a memorial to the merger of two sugar factories into the Xinying complex in 1937.
+This explains why there were tourist boards around but also some slightly dangerous buildings left wide open.
+Immediately on the right through the gate was a memorial to the merger of two sugar factories into the Xinying complex in 1937.